Suicide Prevention

 - Talking about being a burden to others.

-- Acting anxious or agitated, reckless behavior, acting anxious or agitated.
+- Acting anxious or agitated, exhibiting extreme mood swings or, reckless behavior.

 - Sleeping problems, sleeping too little or too much.